Last Updated on September 3, 2020 by worldoftravelswithkids

 - If you are doing an alternative trek, talk to your company about having an emergency horse/ mule.
 These walk alongside you and can totally save the day on steep sections when little legs are following.
 We’ve seen on many occasions the horse get to the top and then go back down for the next person that is struggling.
 The ability to have an emergency horse (not available on the Inca Trail) is one of the ‘deciding’ aspects of doing Alternative Trek vs the Inca Trail.
 Some families have opted to have two emergency horses so a couple of children can ride at the same time.
 All reputable trek agencies will be able to organize this for you.

 - How sensible are your kids?
 Especially on the Inca Trail (but some alternative treks also) the drops are very steep and the path is very narrow.
 The kids need to be old (and wise) enough to understand the need to stay away from the edge without you holding their hand.
 Can they remember to stay away from the edge when you are not there?
 An 8-year-old might get distracted, but by the time they are 10 they have a better sense of self-preservation!
 This totally depends on your child.

 - Depending on their age, once children are about 10 years old, they can carry their own backpacks.
 However, remember that even a couple of kg at altitude make things more difficult.
 Having their own backpack means they can carry their own water bottle, layers of clothing (which you need), rain jacket and snacks.

 - Take snacks that the children like from home, especially in the case of picky eaters, so they can keep their energy up on the trail.

-consider asking a travel agent for help for some of the logistics.
+Consider asking a travel agents help for some of the logistics.
 Apus Peru Adventure Travel Specialists have plenty of experience in offering treks with young people!

-Here are our list of tried and test tips for Visiting Machu Picchu with kids.
+Here is our list of tried and test tips for Visiting Machu Picchu With Kids.